Posted on July 15, 2016

 A conviction for mail fraud carries substantial consequences.
 Consequently, the punishment for mail fraud carries up to 20 years in federal prison with a fine up to $1,000,000.
 If the fraudulent activity affects a financial institution, the penalty becomes greater with a fine not more than $1,000,000, a prison term of up to 30 years, or both.

-If you’re under investigation or have been indicted on mail fraud charges, there’s no question that retaining an experienced Federal Crimes Lawyer is necessary.
+If you’re under investigation or have been indicted on mail fraud charges, there’s no question that retaining an experienced Orange County Federal Crimes Attorney is necessary.
 Contact the Law Offices of John D. Rogers for a free consultation concerning your rights and defenses.
 Our office handles mail fraud charges in all federal courts nationwide.

 18 U.S.C. § 1341 provides, “Whoever, having devised or intending to devise any scheme or artifice to defraud, or for obtaining money or property by means of false or fraudulent pretenses, representations, or promises … for the purpose of executing such scheme or artifice or attempting so to do, places in any post office or authorized depository for mail matter, any matter or thing whatever to be sent or delivered by the Postal Service, or deposits or causes to be deposited any matter or thing whatever to be sent or delivered by any private or commercial interstate carrier, or takes or receives there from, any such matter or thing … shall be fined under this title or imprisoned not more than 20 years, or both.
 If the violation affects a financial institution, such person shall be fined not more than $1,000,000 or imprisoned not more than 30 years, or both.”